spack/spack/lib/spack/docs/configuration.rst

 lower-precedence settings.
 Completely ignoring higher-level configuration options is supported with the ``::`` notation for keys (see :ref:`config-overrides` below).

+There are also special notations for string concatenation and precendense override.
+Using the ``+:`` notation  can be used to force *prepending* strings or lists.
+For lists, this is identical to the default behavior.
+Using the ``-:`` works similarly, but for *appending* values.
+:ref:`config-prepend-append`

 ^^^^^^^^^^^
 Simple keys